This morning's

 Democratic-leaning groups reject that allegation and counter by accusing Republicans of blocking fair elections by suppressing the votes of some eligible citizens.

-Digby has been on this one for the last couple of days, speculating that it is "a very special Karl Rove initiative."
+this one for the last couple of days, speculating that it is "a very special Karl Rove initiative."

 As Josh Marshall noted last night, the GOP cries of voter fraud go back a long way.
 It's an extension of their old habits of disenfranchising blacks in the south and latinos in the southwest (as Joe Conason outlines here.)